michelemarcon14-a11y/michelemarcon14-a11y.github.io/index.md

 **Technical Implementation:**
 *   **Plant Architecture:** Structured a 4-state single-track vehicle dynamics model in MATLAB, defining the state-space matrices through precise parameterization of vehicle mass, yaw inertia, and tire cornering stiffness.
 *   **Control Logic Integration:** Implemented a Model Predictive Control (MPC) algorithm for optimal trajectory tracking, functioning in tandem with a PID controller to govern the throttle pedal and braking one.
-*   **Feedforward Calibration:** Designed and integrated a steering feedforward logic to enhance the predictive response of the path-tracking algorithm.
-Restructured the variable calculation loops, resolving an inactive conditional block to guarantee uninterrupted feedforward data transmission during high-dynamic maneuvering.
 *   **Simulation & Validation:** Deployed the integrated controller within a driver-in-the-loop environment to evaluate transient vehicle behavior and dynamic stability under simulated track conditions.

 ### MPC Architecture & Theoretical Foundation